 There are a number of reasons why a robot vacuum might be perfect for you, including if you:

 - Live in a small place: Robot vacuums are ideal for people who live in small houses/apartments or just want to clean one or two rooms.
-Most of the non-expensive Roombas can only clean a couple of rooms before needing to be charged.
+Most of the non-expensive units can only clean a couple of rooms before needing to be charged.

 - Own a pet: If you’re a pet lover, then you’ll surely understand how annoying your lovable companions can be, particularly when they shed hair everywhere.
 Robot vacuums might not be the best solution for sucking up pet hair, but they are great at keeping on top of it in regards to regular cleaning.
-Plus, pets and robot vacuums make a hilarious combination, as you can see in the video below.

 Who makes robot vacuum cleaners?